ray-project/ray/doc/source/train/distributed-xgboost-lightgbm.rst

     Once checkpointing is enabled, you can follow :ref:`this guide <train-fault-tolerance>` to enable fault tolerance.

-    See the :ref:`Trainer restore API reference <trainer-restore>` for more details.

 How to scale out training?
 --------------------------